jonkiparsky/about/giving-a-presentation.md

 to happen - and we'll help you find it, if you want.

 ### What sorts of talks are you interested in?
-We're open to topics of interest to a community of python users and learners, ranging from quick "lightning talks" to deep-dive talks.
+We're open to topics of interest to a community of Python users and learners, ranging from quick "lightning talks" to deep-dive talks.
 Ideally, talks should be pitched to an audience including users of all levels, from beginner to experienced professional.